Abdulsarhan/emacsconfig/README.md

 This config is quite heavy, arround 65 packages.
 The load times are not the best because of this.
 But this isn't a problem if you start emacs as a daemon, which I will teach you how to do during the installation process.

 # Dependencies
+Obviously, you need to have emacs installed.

-You need to have a nerd font for the icons to render correctly.
+You also need to have a nerd font for the icons to render correctly.

 If you're using a good linux distro, you can just type the following to get a list of all the nerd fonts that you can install: